 Before the enactment of the federal Economic Growth and Tax Relief Reconciliation Act of 2001, which phases out the federal estate tax and repeals the state credit against the federal tax, all 50 states plus the District of Columbia imposed an estate tax at least to the extent of the credit allowed against the federal estate tax, and some imposed additional estate and inheritance taxes.
 Since the enactment of the federal law, however, many states have amended their estate tax laws.
 Arkansas repealed its estate tax simultaneous with the phase-out of the state credit.
-Fourteen states plus the District of Columbia have retained their estate tax statutes.
+Twelve states plus the District of Columbia have retained their estate tax statutes.
 Of these, eleven states (Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Vermont, and Wisconsin) have decoupled from the federal estate tax law and continue to levy an estate tax that is the same or very similar to the estate tax prior to the enactment.
 Virginia also decoupled from the federal estate tax law but repealed its tax on July 1, 2007.
 Connecticut, Kansas, and Washington replaced their tax with an estate tax that was similar to what they received from the piggyback tax, but it is not tied to the federal tax.
 Maryland passed legislation in 2014 that increased its estate tax exemption amount over time.
 In 2019 it becomes linked with the federal exemption amount.
-New Jersey will fully phase out its estate tax by January 2018.
+On April 28, 2014, Georgia repealed its estate tax, which had been inactive since the phase-out of the credit for state death taxes.
+Delaware repealed its estate tax at the beginning of 2018.
+New Jersey fully phased out its estate tax as of January 2018.